 The yacht was successfully chartered through her owner and leading brokers at the time, including John G. Alden of Fort Lauderdale.
-The yacht was offered for sale in 1988 for an asking price of $7.9 million and was soon acquired by the Greek shipowner Panaghis Zissimatos of the Adriatic Tankers Shipping Corp. who renamed the yacht Princess of Adriatic.
+The yacht was offered for sale in 1988 for an asking price of $7.9 million and was soon acquired by a Greek shipowner who renamed the yacht Princess of Adriatic.

 By the mid-1990s, the yacht had disappeared from view and a reward was offered for the discovery of her whereabouts.
 The owner had apparently run into financial difficulties and had deliberately hidden the yacht from its usual home waters to avoid seizure.
 Princess of Adriatic was eventually found in Romanian waters under the name Venus.